mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 ## Practitioners point of view

 For the great majority of the users, optimization can be treated as a technology that provides an optimal solution given an instance of a problem.
 This kind of user is more interested in adequately formulating problems rather than which algorithm is going to be used to solve it.
-From the practitioner point of view, optimization is more of language at which the problem of interest can be properly described.
+From the practitioner's point of view, optimization is more of a language at which the problem of interest can be properly described.

 Modeling real-world problems as an optimization problem can be challenging.
-More recently, the advent of open source modeling languages such as <label class="margin-toggle sidenote-number">
+More recently, the advent of open-source modeling languages such as <label class=" margin-toggle sidenote-number">
 [CVXPY](https://www.cvxpy.org/)
 </label>
 <span class="sidenote" >